AmelieVernay/Project_Covid/README.md

 <img src="./doc/source/_static/vizcovidfr_transfer_map.png" style="vertical-align:middle" width="600" height='400' class='center' alt='logo'>
 </p>

-### Project description
+## Project description

-As part of our course [HMMA238](https://github.com/bcharlier/HMMA238) 'Software Development', we worked on a team project, and the result is a python package that can be installed by entering the following line in a terminal:
+As part of our course [HMMA238](https://github.com/bcharlier/HMMA238) 'Software Development' at the university of Montpellier, we worked on a team project, and the result is a python package that can be installed by entering the following line in a terminal:

 ```{bash}
 $ pip install vizcovidfr==0.0.3